 A one-time lapse in judgment that would lead to getting pulled over for drunken driving can also result in collateral consequences.
 For example, a nurse with an OWI violation can have her nursing license suspended.
 If a pain management specialist has an OWVI on his record, he could face mandatory enrollment in the Health Professional Recovery Program (HPRP), Michigan’s impaired practitioners program.
 And, should a physician with OWI offenses go before a peer review board, she could lose her credentials and be reported to the National Practitioner Data Bank (NPDB).

-But the new Public Acts, which Gov. Gretchen Whitmer signed August 23, 2021, will help on the criminal side of things.
+But the new Public Acts, which Gov. Gretchen Whitmer signed August 23, 2021, and are in effect as of February 19, 2022, will help on the criminal side of things.
 Public Acts 78 and 79 of 2021 will now allow for an estimated 200,000 people who have one OWI or OWVI conviction to ask the court to strike it — or expunge it — from their criminal record as if it had never happened.

 Should you be given a judge’s OK for an OWI/OWVI expungement, things will be a bit easier.
 For example, you won’t have to answer “Yes” to questions about criminal convictions on employment, housing, insurance, and other applications that require background clearance.

-However, the Michigan OWI/OWVI expungement process — which goes into effect in 2022 — doesn’t cover everything, and not all OWI-related convictions qualify.
+However, the Michigan OWI/OWVI expungement process doesn’t cover everything, and not all OWI-related convictions qualify.
 Further, there are crucial timelines involved, as well as a detailed application and filing process that leaves no room for errors.

 Our criminal law attorneys for Michigan health care providers have answers to what the new law is all about, how you can take advantage of it, and stipulations for which you must be careful.